pyOpenSci/handbook/community/events/intro.md

 In some cases an event might “pop up” last minute - such as an Open Space at pyCon.
 In this case, the person attending the event may want to modify and reuse graphics posted on social media to publicize the event.

-To support this case, we should also create an event folder in our online graphics platform, Canva (our online graphics platform).
+To support this case, we should also create an event folder in our online graphics platform, Canva.
 This event specific folder will be where we store all graphics used to promote an event both before during and after in one place.
 This will make it easier for the person at the event to make a quick change to a graphic, add a room number or a time for a pop up event or change in plans, as needed.

 :::{admonition} Share the Canva folder with the pyopensci-canva-team
 :class: important